 6. Risk of Disease is Lowered

-Oranges are full of vitamin C which protects cells by neutralizing free radicals.
+This fruit is full of vitamin C which protects cells by neutralizing free radicals.
 Free radicals cause chronic diseases, like cancer and heart disease.

 8. Relieves Constipation

-Oranges are full of dietary fiber which stimulates digestive juices and relieves constipation.
+They are full of dietary fiber which stimulates digestive juices and relieves constipation.

 9. Help Create Good Vision